How does lawn mowing work

 What is the best time of day to mow the lawn?

-The best time to mow the lawn is typically in the morning or early evening when the grass is cooler and the sun is not at its hottest.
+The best time to mow the lawn is typically in the morning or evening when the grass is cooler and less stressed by the sun's heat.

 Connect with certified professionals in your area